QuKunLab/APEC/README.md

     Meme: http://meme-suite.org/doc/download.html?man_type=web

 ### 1.2	Installation
-Users simply completes the APEC installation by copying the APEC folder to any path on the computer (i.e. $PATH).
+Users simply completes the APEC installation by copying the APEC folder to any path on the computer (i.e. $APEC).
 There are two subfolders in APEC: a **codes** folder, which contains all APEC programs for data processing; a **reference** folder, which contains all necessary index and reference files for the hg19 and mm10 genomes.
-So users can run APEC program directly in $PATH/APEC/codes/, or put this path in the system environment to use it elsewhere.
+So users can run APEC program directly in $APEC/codes/, or put this path in the system environment to use it elsewhere.
 The **reference** folder is required for APEC and should be placed in the same path with the **codes** folder.
 It contains the following files:

     hg19_refseq_genes_TSS.txt, hg19_RefSeq_genes.gtf, hg19_blacklist.JDB.bed,
     hg19_chr.fa, hg19_chr.fa.fai, hg19.chrom.sizes,